Kourtney Reppert Puts On A Busty Display In A Pink & White Bikini Top & Matching Skirt

 Kourtney wore her blond hair parted to the side.
 She styled the long strands in voluminous curls that cascaded down her back and lightly brushed over her shoulders.

 She also opted for a stunning makeup look.
-The application appeared to consist of mascara-covered lashes and black eyeliner, as well as a soft dusting of eye shadow and defined brows.
+The application appeared to consist of mascara-covered lashes and black eyeliner, as well as a soft dusting of eyeshadow and defined brows.

-She looked to accentuate her facial features with pink blush on the apples of her cheeks and a shimmering highlighter on her nose, chin, forehead, and under eyes.
+She looked to accentuate her facial features with pink blush on the apples of her cheeks and a shimmering highlighter on her nose, chin, forehead, and under her eyes.
 She seemed to complete the glam look with light pink gloss on her full lips.

 Kourtney’s over 1.5 million followers fell in love with the snap, clicking the like button more than 6,500 times within the first three hours after it was uploaded to her feed.
 Fans also hit up the comments section to leave over 120 messages.